GA-repos/css-layout/readme.md

 specify multiple rows or columns of one size like this `repeat(5, 1fr)`

 3. the *child* elements, you can specify *where* the *cells* are located and the *size* you want them to be.
-I like to follow this pattern...
+I like to follow this pattern:

 ```css
 selector {